 - The Human Journey core course consists of three closely coordinated elements: Great Books, Heart's Desire and Designing an Inspired Life.
 These elements afford our fellows the opportunity to re-immerse themselves in academic life through the exploration of themes from classic and contemporary literature, engage in timeless and relevant themes and topics, and develop an understanding of principles and applications of design thinking as they apply them to their own lives.

-- Development of a tailored curriculum, under the guidance of a faculty mentor, with selected classes and research opportunities from across the University
+- A personally tailored curriculum, under the guidance of a faculty advisor, with selected classes and research opportunities from across the University

 - Engagement in research with students and/or faculty in the fellow’s desired area of study

-- We recognize that fellows and spouses have other obligations to family and interests.
-We are seeking individuals who not only want to play an active role in their own journey, but also want to give back to the Notre Dame community and the cohort.
-Between auditing classes and cohort initiatives, we recommend a minimum commitment of 15-17 days per month in South Bend to optimize the ILI experience for the fellow, the cohort, and the community.
+We recognize and respect that fellows and spouses have obligations to family and other commitments.
+At the same time our experience has shown that the more immersed the fellow is in the program the greater the benefit as they not only want to play an active role in their own journey, but also want to engage with the Notre Dame community and the cohort.
+Accordingly, we recommend a minimum commitment of 4 days per week at Notre Dame to optimize the ILI experience for you, the cohort, and the campus community.

 The annual fee is commensurate with a year of undergraduate tuition and fees.
 The ILI program desires to have a cohort of individuals from a diverse spectrum of backgrounds and, accordingly, is proud to have the limited capacity to provide a fee reduction for prospective fellows who have had careers in non-profit, service, and related fields.

 We've compiled answers to some of the most commonly asked questions about the ILI program.

 Visit our FAQ's page to find answers to the specific questions you might have about the ILI experience.